 - Trucks may not be used for transporting passengers except in the cab.

 - All vehicles must be covered by automobile liability insurance with limits that meet or exceed requirements of the state in which the vehicle is licensed.
-It is recommended, however, that coverage limits are at least $100,000 combined single limits.
-Any vehicle carrying 10 or more passengers, including the driver, is required to have limits of $1,000,000 single limits.
+It is recommended, however, that coverage limits are at least $100,000 combined single limit.
+Any vehicle designed to carry 10 or more passengers should have limits of $1,000,000.

 - Obey all laws, including the speed limit.